Cyanogenoid/vqa-counting/vqa-v2/README.md

 This directory contains code for training and evaluating a model using the counting component on the VQA v2 dataset.
 The code is loosely based on [this implementation][0].
 You can find additional resources for download (i.e. poster of the paper, pre-trained weights, results.json file) in [this release](https://github.com/Cyanogenoid/vqa-counting/releases/tag/resources).
+The results have been [independently reproduced][5] by Shagun Sodhani and Vardaan Pahuja.

 ## Instructions